ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

 Copter is on the cutting edge of aerial robotics and intended for those people who want to try advanced technology, leading edge techniques and new flight styles.
-It is already a preferred platform for numerous commercially available ready-to-fly vehicles, and can easily be added to enhance your own DIY multirotor craft.
+It is already a preferred platform for numerous commercially available :ref:`ready-to-fly vehicles <rtf>`, and can easily be added to enhance your own DIY multirotor craft.

 .. image:: ../images/copter-introduction-diagram.jpg